jdskier1/SkiDesigner/README.md

 # SkiDesigner
-Ski Designer is a Python CAD/CAM tool for designing custom skis, molds, layups, camber profiles, core geometry, and CNC toolpaths, with interactive 2D/3D visualization and adjustable manufacturing parameters.
+Ski Designer is a Python CAD/CAM tool for designing custom alpine skis/snowboards, molds, layups, camber profiles, core geometry, and CNC toolpaths, with interactive 2D/3D visualization and adjustable manufacturing parameters.

 This project is licensed under the GNU General Public License v3.0.